gc-cloud/E15P3/readme.md

 ### Password Generator
   As an extra challenge, I re-implemented my previous custom functions for password generator.
-  This time, the code was implemented on an object oriented fashion with a controller that extends Laravel's controller.
+  This time, the code was implemented using an object oriented approach extendings Laravel's controller class.
   - Options for words, numbers and special characters
-  - Extra feature to select CamelCase
+  - Extra feature to select PascalCase

 ### General features
 - The app uses bootstrap and bootstrap's carousel template.
-The site is responsive and has uses javascript to implement a slide show of the three generators with left and right arrows, collapsable menus and other navigational aids.
+The site is responsive and uses javascript to implement a slide show, collapsible menus and other navigational aids.
 - All the requests leverage Laravel's routes, controllers and views.
 The basic flow is request -> routes -> controller -> view
 - The app is powered with HTML forms.
 These forms were implemented using Blade